 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Q: What kind of wood should I buy for my Silhouette or Cricut project?
+Q: What kind of wood should I buy for my craft project?

 A: I buy pine because it is most affordable.
 Within the selection of pine, I buy the “select” boards which are slightly more expensive, but the wood is higher quality.